schen05/schen05/README.md

 - 🏠 i'm interested in machine learning and ai
 - 🌱 i'm currently learning web dev, html, and css
 - :star2: i'm a TA for cs1
-- :lab_coat: if you have any questions, feel free to ask!
+- :phone: if you have any questions, feel free to ask!

 ### languages & skills:
 <div>